Gareth Evans (politician)

-Gareth John Evans AC, KC (born 5 September 1944), is an Australian politician, international policymaker, academic, and barrister.
+Gareth John Evans (born 5 September 1944) is an Australian politician, international policymaker, academic, and barrister.
 He represented the Labor Party in the Senate and House of Representatives from 1978 to 1999, serving as a Cabinet Minister in the Hawke and Keating governments from 1983 to 1996 as Attorney-General, Minister for Resources and Energy, Minister for Transport and Communications and most prominently, from 1988 to 1996, as Minister for Foreign Affairs.
 He was Leader of the Government in the Senate from 1993 to 1996, Deputy Leader of the Opposition from 1996 to 1998, and remains one of the two longest-serving federal Cabinet Ministers in Labor Party history.

 After leaving politics, he was president and chief executive officer of the Brussels-based International Crisis Group from 2000 to 2009.
 On returning to Australia he was appointed in 2009 honorary professorial fellow at the University of Melbourne.
 He has served on a number of major international commissions and panels, including as co-chair of the International Commission on Intervention and State Sovereignty (2000–01) and the International Commission on Nuclear Non-proliferation and Disarmament (2008–10).
 Evans has written extensively on international relations and legal, constitutional and political affairs, and has been internationally recognised for his contributions to the theory and practice of mass atrocity and conflict prevention, arms control and disarmament.

 From 2010 to 2020, Evans was the Chancellor of the Australian National University (ANU).
 He was appointed an Honorary Professorial Fellow at the ANU in 2012.
-He currently is a member of the Board of Sponsors for the Bulletin of the Atomic Scientists.